mihaicris-adoreme/cordial-ios-sdk/README.md

 [cordialAPI setContactWithPrimaryKey:email];
 ```

-## Unsetting a contact
+## Unsetting a Contact

-Whenever a contact is disassociated with the application, which typically happens on user log out, the SDK should be told so so that it stops associating all client generated events with the contact who is no logged in.
-This is done via `unsetContact` method:
+Whenever a contact is disassociated with the application, typically due to a logout event, the Cordial SDK should be notified so that contact generated events are no longer associated with their profile.
+This is done by calling the `unsetContact` method.

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___